carbon-language/carbon-lang/docs/project/evolution.md

 the reviewing team to make a decision.
 They will ensure that at least a couple members of the reviewing team have reviewed the document before it leaves RFC.

-If the proposal is ready, the review manager will put out a last call for community comments on the main discussion topic.
-If nothing significant arises, the reviewing team will be asked to start making a decision after a day.
+The review manager will put out a last call for community comments on the RFC discussion topic.
+The message will specify the final date for comments, which will be at least 7 calendar days (or 4 working days, if longer) from the date the message is sent.
+If nothing significant arises during that period, the reviewing team will be asked to start making a decision the next day.
+Otherwise, the review manager can extend the comment period by sending another message to the RFC discussion topic.

 ##### Actions